Can Fish Smell Underwater

 5. Scented Lures: Use artificial lures infused with scents.
 Many companies offer lures with added scents like shrimp, crawfish, or other fish attractants.

-6. DIY Scent Sprays: Create your own scent spray by mixing natural scents like garlic or shrimp with water.
+6. DIY Scent Sprays: Create your scent spray by mixing natural scents like garlic or shrimp with water.
 Spray it on your bait, lures, or in the water around your fishing spot.

 7. Chumming: Chumming involves releasing small bits of bait into the water to create a scent trail.
 It can attract fish from a distance and keep them in the area.